Tritheism

 Tritheism (from Greek τριθεΐα, "three divinity") is a polytheistic nontrinitarian Christian conception of God in which the unity of the Trinity and, by extension, monotheism are denied.
+"Tritheism" may also be used as a polemical label for models of Christology by opposing individuals or groups.

+Theology

-It asserts that, rather than being single God of three eternally consubstantial Persons, the Father, Son (Jesus), and Holy Spirit are three ontologically separate Gods.
+Tritheism asserts that, rather than being single God of three eternally consubstantial Persons, the Father, Son (Jesus), and Holy Spirit are three ontologically separate Gods.
 It represents more of a "possible deviation" than any actual school of thought positing three separate deities.
 It was usually "little more than a hostile label" applied to those who emphasized the individuality of each hypostasis or divine person—Father, Son and Holy Spirit—over the unity of the Trinity as a whole.

+History

+Late antiquity

 The accusation was especially popular between the 3rd and 7th centuries AD.
 In the history of Christianity, various theologians have been accused of lapsing into tritheism.
 Among the earliest were the monophysites John Philoponos (died c.
 570) and his followers, such as Eugenius and Conon of Tarsus.
 They taught that the common nature of the Trinity is an abstraction; so that, while the three persons are consubstantial, they are distinct in their properties.
 Their view was an attempt to reconcile Aristotle with Christianity.
-This view, which was defended by Patriarch Peter III of Callinicum, was condemned as tritheism at a synod in Alexandria in 616.
+This view, which was defended by Patriarch Peter III of Callinicum during a series of church councils and disputes arbitrated by the Ghassanid phylarch Jafnah, was condemned as tritheism at a synod in Alexandria in 616.
 It was again condemned as tritheism at the Third Council of Constantinople in 680–81.

-In Late Antiquity, several heretical movements criticized Orthodoxy as equivalent to tritheism.
-The Sabellians, Monarchians and Pneumatomachoi labelled their opponents tritheists.
-Jews and Muslims frequently criticized trinitarianism as merely dressed-up tritheism (see Islamic view of the Trinity).
-Groups accused by the orthodox of tritheism include the Anomoeans and Nestorians.
+In Late Antiquity, several heretical movements criticized Trinitarianism as equivalent to tritheism.
+The Sabellians, Monarchians and Pneumatomachoi labelled their opponents as tritheists.
+Jews and Muslims also frequently criticized Trinitarianism as merely dressed-up tritheism.
+Groups accused by Chalcedonians of tritheism include the Anomoeans and Nestorians.

+Middle Ages

 In the Middle Ages, the scholastic Roscelin was accused of tritheism.
 He was an extreme nominalist who saw the three divine persons as separately existing.
 He was condemned as a tritheist at the synod of Soissons in roughly 1092.
-The realist scholastic Gilbert de la Porrée erred in the opposite direction by distinguishing between three divine beings and the essence of God (making a quaternity rather than a trinity), and was accused of tritheism.
+The realist scholastic Gilbert de la Porrée went in the opposite direction by distinguishing between three divine beings and the essence of God (making a quaternity rather than a trinity), and was accused of tritheism.
 He was condemned at the Council of Reims in 1148.
 Gilbert's ideas influenced Joachim of Fiore, and the Fourth Lateran Council (1215) tried to clarify the issue by confirming the numerical unity of the Trinity.

+Modernity

 In modern times, the Austrian Catholic Anton Günther, in an effort to refute Hegelian pantheism, declared three divine persons to be three absolute and distinct realities bound together only by their shared origin.